php-fig/fig-standards/accepted/PSR-4-autoloader-meta.md

 - Not in line with the wishes of poll respondents and some collaborators

-### 4.4 Alternative: Use More Imperative And Narrative Langauge
+### 4.4 Alternative: Use More Imperative And Narrative Language

 After the second vote was pulled by a Sponsor after hearing from multiple +1 voters that they supported the idea but did not agree with (or understand) the